Shougo/ddc-filter-sorter_head/README.md

 # ddc-filter-sorter_head

-The higher is the head matched word.
+The higher is the head matched word of the other items.

 NOTE: It must be "postFilters".